 Claverack Rural Electric Cooperative exists to serve you, our membership.
 We are owned by our consumer-members, and we strive to provide safe, reliable power at the lowest possible price.

 Your Cooperative was incorporated on Oct.
 24, 1936.
-Claverack serves a 2,250 square mile area in eight counties of Northeastern Pennsylvania.
-We maintain over 2,700 miles of lines and poles and provide power to over 18,000 meters.
+The first lines were energized in November 1937.
+Claverack serves a 2,250 square mile area in eight counties of Northeastern Pennsylvania (Bradford, Lackawanna, Luzerne, Lycoming, Sullivan, Susquehanna, Tioga and Wyoming.)
+We maintain over 2,800 miles of lines and poles and provide power to over 19,000 meters.